zackchase/python-wow/README.md

-# Python So Easy Wow! `python-wow`
+# Python (so easy) Wow!

 Welcome to Python So Easy Wow.
 The idea for this repo is to teach Python quickly and easily.
-Ideally, you will learn Python so quickly, it will be as fast as *you wish* a flight on Wow airlines might be.
+Ideally, you will learn Python so quickly, it should be as fast as *you wish* a flight on Wow airlines might be.

 Many books out there aim at comprehensiveness.
 The downside is that they are boring.